jiangdada1221/DrugOrchestra/README.md

 ## Correspondence
-If you have any question, feel free to contact jiangdada12344321@gmail.com
+I check email frequently, if you have any question, feel free to contact jiangdada12344321@gmail.com